 * Following separation to assist you to finalise parenting, property and superannuation matters.

 * Following separation if your parenting arrangements aren't working well.

 * if you are considering reverting to Court or filing a Contravention Application to consider if there is a better way to resolve the issue.

 * When you are ready to start a new relationship.

-All new clients have the option of arriving a bit earlier to listen to a pre recorded information / meditation / "I" affirmation.
+Our clients have the option of listening to a pre recorded information / meditation / "I" affirmation prior to their conference.

-It can be difficult to see a family law solicitor and this tool is aimed at relaxing you whilst giving you some information about what you can expect from us.
+It can be difficult to see a family lawyer and this tool is aimed at relaxing you whilst giving you some information about what you can expect from us.